Personal data erasure

 }

-private static void DeleteContacts(IEnumerable<ContactInfo> contacts, IDictionary<string, object> configuration)
+private void DeleteContacts(IEnumerable<ContactInfo> contacts, IDictionary<string, object> configuration)

 {